18F/uswds-jekyll/pages/training/overview.md

 ## Online trainings

-SCINet is working to bring certified courses in Statistics machine learning and programming to through partnerships with online education vendors like Coursera and EdX.
+SCINet is working to bring certified courses in Statistics, machine learning, and programming to through partnerships with online education vendors like Coursera and EdX.
 Information about those partnerships and information on courses you can start today can be found on [this page](/training/free-online-training).

+## Workshops

+SCINet also sponsors online and in-person workshops on specific topics.
+A list of those topics and links to workshop materials can be [found here](https://scinet.usda.gov/opportunities/events).

 ## The bioinformatics workbook